-Developing your teamwork and communication skills will be beneficial to you in daily life, whether you’re making an important phone call, networking at an event or even playing sports.
+Developing your teamwork and communication skills can be beneficial to you in daily life, whether you’re making an important phone call, networking at an event or even playing sports.
 Below we go into a bit more detail about where you’ll find these soft skills most useful.

 Perhaps negotiation is part of your job, but even if it’s not the slightest bit related, negotiation skills are a great thing to have.
-Having strong communication skills will enable you to negotiate better because you’ll be able to connect more easily with the person you’re negotiating with and assert yourself as someone to be taken seriously.
+Having strong communication skills may enable you to negotiate better because you’ll be able to connect more easily with the person you’re negotiating with and assert yourself as someone to be taken seriously.

 You may want to negotiate your new salary, the price of a house or the terms of an agreement – either way, improving your communication skills will be advantageous.

 Where can I learn more about communication and teamwork?